alwaysdata/documentation/content/remote-access/ftp/troubleshooting/index.en.md

 The login/password pair is incorrect.
 Check it or change your password from **Remote access > FTP**.

-### Command: AUTH SSL - Error: Cannot establish a connection with the server

-You are attempting to connect in FTPS, change to the **regular FTP** protocol.

 ### ECONNREFUSED - Connection refused by the server / ECONNRESET - Connection reset by peer

 The connection locks up before reaching alwaysdata servers, check: